Summary

 The MLS does not include all software licensing information required to calculate an accurate entitlement report:

-The MLS does not include licenses from OEM purchases, ISV, SPLA, CSP and MPSA.
-Microsoft may include an MPSA tab on your MLS but will not add the licenses from the MPSA tab to the License Summary tab.
+The MLS does not include licences from OEM (original equipment manufacturer) purchases, independent software vendors (ISVs), the Services Provider License Agreement (SPLA), CSP and MPSA.
+Microsoft may add an MPSA tab to your MLS, but it will not add the licences from the MPSA tab to the License Summary tab.
 You must perform MPSA calculations manually.

 You need to provide Microsoft with a list of all your entities and verify that all your entities ("affiliates") have been included in the report.
 Sometimes, Microsoft fails to include all affiliated companies in your organisation in the initial MLS.
 Also, check for entities that may have been added to the MLS by mistake.